tawfik-s/tawfik-s/README.md

 ## Here's some facts about me

 - 🔭 I take an intern at fatura building audit trail system
-- 🌱 I’m currently learning nodejs
+- 🌱 I’m currently backend developer with nodejs
 - 🌱 I competed in the ECPC
 - ⚡ I enjoy chess, sport